S

 The State University will establish in Nassau County a college that pays heed

-individual student and his concern with the modern world…Specifically
+to the individual student and his concern with the modern world…Specifically

 the college will: